-O/C_User Reports (Opening, Closing, and User)
+O/C\User Reports (Opening, Closing, and User)

 This option is available for primary path types.
 All backup paths within the group follow the same programming.
-The default is Yes.
+Default is Yes.

 When Yes is selected, the following reports are sent for all zone types: